msveshnikov/autocode-ai/README.md

 ## AI Agents

-CodeCraftAI now incorporates a system of AI agents to streamline the development process:
+AutoCode now incorporates a system of AI agents to streamline the development process:

 -   SQL Migrations Agent: Writes database migrations and type files
 -   Services Agent: Creates services that interact with the database and process data